maicongunner/happy/README.md

 $ yarn android
 ```

-## :iphone:
+## :iphone: To install and run the mobile project
-To install and run the mobile project. you can run the project directly on your Android/iPhone device, or on the PC emulator.
+You can run the project directly on your Android/iPhone device, or on the PC emulator.

 To run the project directly on your phone you need to have the expo app installed, download it from your device's app store.